LangsterGA/Activity8/README.md

 ![image](https://user-images.githubusercontent.com/19505814/122295775-a0694780-cec7-11eb-9a18-a8cbbe9b29bc.png)

-If you look in the attributes for the shapefile you will see the new column with the virtual layer count.
-This is the field that will be used to symbolize the choropleth map.
+In the attributes of the shapefile you can see the new column with the virtual layer count.
+This is the field that is used to symbolize the choropleth map.
 These values are the confirmed and probable cases aggregated by Location_ID.

 ![image](https://user-images.githubusercontent.com/19505814/122296031-eb835a80-cec7-11eb-96fd-989c510fc97e.png)

 ## Step 7.
 Create choropleth map
-To symbolize the polygon GIS layer, right-click on it in the layers panel to get to Properties and select the “Symbology” item.
-Follow the graphic below to set up parameters.
+To symbolize the polygon GIS layer, we right-click on it in the layers panel to get to Properties and select the “Symbology” item.
+The graphic below can be used to set up parameters.

 ![image](https://user-images.githubusercontent.com/19505814/122296311-41580280-cec8-11eb-8603-20f08b0a454b.png)